Valve changes revenue-sharing tiers on Steam

 In other words, Valve is now facing competition from other companies and game publishers themselves.
 Some big titles aren’t available on Steam (Fortnite, Overwatch, League of Legends…) and game publishers increasingly feel like they don’t get much out of Steam.

 That’s why Steam now takes a 30 percent cut on sales under $10 million, then a 25 percent cut on sales between $10 million and $50 million, then a 20 percent cut on sales above $50 million.
-Valve wants to show big game publishers that it is willing to give them a bigger cut if they list their popular games on Steam.
+Valve wants to show big-game publishers that it is willing to give them a bigger cut if they list their popular games on Steam.

 Of course, independent developers will think that the rich are getting richer with this move.
 And they’re right that it won’t change anything for small games.
 This is a message for big video game companies.